-First Time Uploading Files in a Test
+Uploading Files to a Test Configuration

-You can upload files while configuring your test by clicking the upload files section entitled: "Upload Your Jmeter Scripts, CSV and/or JAR files".
+You can upload files while configuring your test by clicking the Upload Script button, or you can simply drag and drop files to this location.

-- File names should include only alphanumeric characters, underscores or hyphens: [0-9],[aA-zZ],[_-].
+- File names should include only alphanumeric characters, underscores, and/or hyphens:

 - File names should always include an extension.

 - File names are treated as case-sensitive, so ensure all references to the file are consistent (if a file is named File.csv, then referring to file.csv in a script will result in an error).